Taha-Hassan-Git/portfoliolio/README.md

 npm i
 ```

+2. Create a .env file in the route of your project and put your OpenAi API key in it.

-Then run the development server:
+3. Then run the development server:

 ```bash
 npm run dev